gfbarbieri/gfbarbieri/content/code_tutorials/data_sources/files/extract_data_pdf_table.md

 type: "code_tutorials"
 ---

 Extract state-level [telephone usage estimates](https://www.cdc.gov/nchs/nhis/releases.htm#wireless) from a table in a PDF.
+There does not exist a standard way to perform this task.
+Each PDF table will present new wrangling challenges.

 ### Imports